jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-aggrid-guide.md

 Currently AdapTable supports the first 2 of these, providinga a [React Wrapper](../../../adaptable-react-aggrid/README.md) and an [Angular Wrapper](../../../adaptable-ng-aggrid/README.md), each of which wraps the equivalent ag-Grid package.

+> Note: In version 7 of AdapTable you need to provide both the AdapTable and equivalent ag-Grid component when using a Wrapper.

 ## ag-Grid Enterprise Edition

 AdapTable is designed to work seamlessly with ag-grid Enterprise Edition (currently version 23).

-In Version 22 ag-Grid introduced modularisation to manage package size.
-AdapTable works with this and will check if a required module is present before adding its supporting code.
+In Version 22 ag-Grid introduced [modularisation](https://www.ag-grid.com/javascript-grid-modules/)
+ to manage package size and provide more flexibility.

+ AdapTable supports this fully and will always check if a required module is present before adding its supporting code (e.g. when providing extra menu options).

 ## ag-Grid Community Edition